-Formal meetings Those present Reporting to Outcomes Proposal defence End of taught stage Oral examination to DoS and Head of Examination result reported proceed to thesis stage.
-Second Supervisor Programme, Dean, Board of Examiners RDC to Board of Examiners and RDC All subsequent Regular meetings years following successful proposal defence Regular meetings once or twice a month with DoS and/or Second Supervisor to discuss progress DoS and/or Second Supervisor Progress status update reported to BoE each term and recorded in BoE minutes End of year meetings End of year annual progress meeting with DoS, and Second Supervisor to discuss progress and advise whether thesis is ready to be presented and arrangements for examination DoS, and Second Supervisor Head of Programme, Dean, Board of Examiners Annual progress report and decisions about continuation submitted to Board of Examiners.
-If appropriate, plans for submission, examination arrangements, including external examiner arrangements, submitted for agreement.
-Final examination Viva Voce Oral examination to qualify for the award of PhD One internal examiner (from BUiD) One external examiner Head of Programme, Dean, Board of Examiners Result reported to BoE
+Formal meetings Those present Reporting to Outcomes Proposal defense End of taught stage Oral examination to proceed to thesis stage.
+DoS Second Supervisor Head of Programme, Dean, Board of Examiners Examination result reported to Board of Examiners and RDC All subsequent years following successful proposal Regular meetings Regular meetings once or twice a month with DoS and/or Second Supervisor to DoS and/or Second Supervisor RDC Progress status update reported to BoE each term and recorded in BoE minutes defense discuss progress End of year meetings End of year annual progress meeting with DoS, and Second Supervisor to discuss progress and advise whether thesis is ready to be presented and arrangements for DoS Second Supervisor Head of Programme, Dean, Board of Examiners Annual progress report and decisions about continuation submitted to Board of Examiners.
+If appropriate, plans for submission, examination arrangements, including external examiner arrangements, submitted for Final examination examination Viva Voce Oral examination to qualify for the award of PhD One internal examiner & One external examiner Head of Programme, Dean, Board of Examiners agreement.
+Result reported to BoE